-[DH1.1] All built development within The Southwell Design Code Southwell Neighbourhood Plan area must be sustainable in its design, in that it must be:
+- DH1.1 All built development within The Southwell Neighbourhood Plan area must be sustainable in its design, in that it must be:

 - I. contextually responsive;

 - II. functional and inclusively accessible;

 - III. energy and resource efficient;

-IV. visually attractive; and,
+- IV. visually attractive; and,

-- V. consistent with the well-being of the local community and, the natural environment now and in the future. - DH1.1 All new development, in terms of scale, mass and overall mix of use should be taken into account in reinforce the focus of the Town Centre for commercial and retail uses, and not seek to create alternative centres.
-This does not preclude appropriate development at the Brackenhurst Campus in accordance with Core Strategy Policy SoAP 2." - DH1.2 The criteria set out in the Southwell Design Codes contained in Appendix 1 must be applied to the design of all new buildings and substantial alterations or extensionsto existing buildings.developments within the Neighbourhood Plan Area, wherever the Design Codes within Table 1 of Appendix 1 are relevant to the particular location and type(s) of development proposed. - DH1.3 Development proposals should be accompanied by information that explains that are consistent with the relevant Southwell Design Codes will be supported. - DH1.4 Development proposals that are not consistent with the relevant Southwell Design Codes will not be supported unless it is demonstrated that the outcomes and quality of development that the relevant Design Codes seek to achieve will be delivered in alternative forms. - DH1.5 Development proposals must explain how the approach and detailed guidance set out within in the Southwell Design CodeCodes has influenced the design proposed.
-This information should must be included in a formal Design and Access Statement, where such a statement is required, or in other cases should be provided as a design statement accompanying the planning application. - [DH3.1] Proposals for development within or adjoining the Conservation Area must preserve or enhance the character or appearance of the area.
-When such development is being designed, particular consideration should be given to the Southwell Conservation Area Appraisal within which the character and appearance of the Conservation Area, and each of the defined character areas within it, are described.
-Development proposals that fail to preserve or enhance the character or appearance of the Conservation Area will not be supported.
+- V. consistent with the well-being of the local community and, the natural environment now and in the future. - DH1.2 All new development, in terms of scale, mass and overall mix of use should reinforce the focus of the Town Centre for commercial and retail uses, and not seek to create alternative centres.
+This does not preclude appropriate development at the Brackenhurst Campus in accordance with Core Strategy Policy SoAP 2." - DH1.3 The criteria set out in the Southwell Design Codes contained in Appendix 1 must be applied to the design of all developments within the Neighbourhood Plan Area, wherever the Design Codes within Table 1 of Appendix 1 are relevant to the particular location and type(s) of development proposed. - DH1.4 Development proposals that are consistent with the relevant Southwell Design Codes will be supported. - DH1.5 Development proposals that are not consistent with the relevant Southwell Design Codes will not be supported unless it is demonstrated that the outcomes and quality of development that the relevant Design Codes seek to achieve will be delivered in alternative forms. - DH1.6 Development proposals must explain how the approach and detailed guidance set out in the Southwell Design Codes has influenced the design proposed.
+This information must be included in a formal Design and Access Statement, where such a statement is required, or in other cases should be provided as a design statement accompanying the planning application policies have been prepared as part of this plan which, with this policy, provide guidance and criteria for the design of new development.

-- [6.3.]
-Guidance in both the National Planning Policy Framework (Achieving Sustainable Development section 7 "Requiring Good Design") and the Newark and Sherwood Core Strategy place high importance on the role that design plays in delivering sustainable communities. -This policy sets out the aspirations of the community and Southwell Town Council in achieving this aim in Southwell.
-Site specific policies have been prepared as part of this plan which, with this policy, provide guidance and criteria for the design of new development. - [6.4.]
+7.4.
+Guidance in both the National Planning Policy Framework (Achieving Sustainable Development section 7 "Requiring Good Design") and the Newark and Sherwood Core Strategy place high importance on the role that design plays in delivering sustainable communities.
+This policy sets out the aspirations of the community and Southwell Town Council in achieving this aim in Southwell.
+Site specific

+- 7.5.
 The design process should seek to maximise the opportunities that are provided by specific sites, considering heritage assets, Blue and Green infrastructure, and topographical level changes as beneficial design drivers rather than as constraints to development.
-Applications should demonstrate how a design has evolved to meet the unique characteristics of each site. - [6.5.]
+Applications should demonstrate how a design has evolved to meet the unique characteristics of each site. - 7.6.
 In order to support this policy, the Neighbourhood Plan Steering Group has worked closely with local people and interest groups to produce the Southwell Design Guide (appendix 1) which builds on NPPF and NSDC policies and includes specific observations and guidelines for new development based on an assessment of the town by AECOM.
 This should act as a companion to architects, planners, and developers in the preparation of their schemes.
 It is not intended to stifle or restrict the design process, but guide development to enhance the character of Southwell and meet the Neighbourhood Plan vision and objectives.